collective/Products.Poi/Products/Poi/README.txt

 Contributing

- Poi is maintained using ArchGenXML (current svn or at least 1.4beta2), with a Poseidon model found in the model/ directory.
+ Poi is maintained using ArchGenXML (current svn or at least version 1.4), with a Poseidon model found in the model/ directory.
 Let's keep it that way.

 If you have contributed to Poi in some fashion, be sure to add yourself to